Embracing A True Identity

 by Josh Glaser, Executive Director

-There have been few occasions that have forced me to stop and consider—really consider—the brief life I’m living.
+There are few occasions in life that compel us to stop and consider—really consider—the brief life we’re living.
 Am I living my life well?
 Of all that I spend my time doing, how much is really making a difference for good in others’ lives?
 How much of what I’ve done is weighty enough to last through this age and into the age to come?
 Do I love like Jesus loves?

 Alan’s life was a life well-lived, a life given over to Christ and His Kingdom.
-And so as we remember Alan, we do so, as Andy Comiskey of Desert Stream Ministries put it at the memorial service, “without regret.”
+And so as we remember Alan, we do so, as Andy Comiskey, founder of Desert Stream Ministries and author of the Living Waters program, put it at the memorial service, “without regret.”

 The Most Important Thing

 I first met Alan in 1996 as a participant in Regeneration’s New Beginnings program (now called Rescue) for men seeking freedom from sexual addictions.
 I was learning all sorts of new and helpful information that I’d never been exposed to before.
 Alan wasn’t a regular part of that program, but he came and spoke to us once, and I was eager to hear what great wisdom he would bring us.
 When he finally came, do you know what he shared with us?
 In his humble way, he spoke to us about the vital importance of spending daily quiet times with the Lord.

 For Alan, spending daily times with Jesus was central to his life, his walk, and his ministry.
 And he was so faithful to start every day that way.
 He called these times “the most important thing you can do,” and he believed it.
 He always said that his times with the Lord were when he got all his material for his well-known newsletter articles and his best ideas for Regeneration.